Real Friends (Schools Tour)

 What is the Real Friends project?

-The performance is also supported by a teacher’s resource pack, which can be used before and after our visit (the pack is available from the Bright Sparks website, via the ‘Documents’ tab).
+The performance is supported by a teacher’s resource pack, which can be downloaded here.

 What we need from you: